U.S. District Court for the Eastern District of Virginia

 In 2007, Nachmanoff successfully argued Kimbrough v.
 United States before the U.S. Supreme Court, which enabled district courts to impose lower sentences based on the disparate racial impact of crack and powder cocaine in federal sentencing law.

 Nachmanoff has publicly testified on various criminal justice reform issues and, while he was a public defender, advocated for establishing the first ever drug court program in the Eastern District of Virginia.

-If confirmed, Nachmanoff would be the third active judge in the Eastern District of Virginia who has previously served as a public defender.
+Nachmanoff is the third active judge in the Eastern District of Virginia who has previously served as a public defender.

 Nachmanoff has served as president of the Northern Virginia Chapter of the Federal Bar Association (FBA) and has served on the Board of Directors of the FBA’s Criminal Law Section.

 Judge Nachmanoff received his B.A. from Wesleyan University and his J.D. from the University of Virginia School of Law.
 From 1995 to 1996, he clerked for Judge Leonie Brinkema of the U.S. District Court for the Eastern District of Virginia.